behu-kea/first-semester-java/topics/02 - basics/loops.md

 ### Exercise 1.1

 1. Prints out `Hello World` 3 times
-2. Use a for loop to print the numbers from 1 to 10
+2. Use a loop to print the numbers from 1 to 10
-3. Use a for loop to print a `*` 10 times
+3. Use a loop to print a `*` 10 times
-4. Use a for loop to print the numbers starting from 5 to -5
+4. Use a loop to print the numbers starting from 5 to -5
-5. Use a for loop to print every third number from 5 to 3
+5. Use a loop to print every third number from 5 to 3

+*Try using both a `for` loop and a `while` loop*